Link copied to your clipboard

 Equitable distribution allows a judge to distribute assets in an equitable fashion that may favor one spouse over another.
 The division of assets can be based on need, earnings or other factors.

-Marital assets vs. separate property
+Marital property or separate property

 Marital property is the assets and debt that a couple acquires during their marriage.
 Examples include bank and investment accounts, credit cards, and the home and its accompanying mortgage.